a reference guide to goodness

 Bergamot Essential Oil(Citrus Aurantium Bergamia)

 Comes from the rind of a pear shaped citrus fruit.
 The smell evokes a feeling of freshness.
 Its scent soothes nerves, reduces tension, anxiety, and stress.
 It has been used in treatment for Psoriasis and Eczema prone skin and has a history of being used for oily and troubled skin.

 Calendula Oil and Calendula Extract(Calendula officinalis)

 Topical application of Calendula has been shown to reduce the appearance of redness and swelling.

 Obtained from the wood of the camphor laurel tree.
-This cooling agent is used in small doses as an antibacterial and anti-inflammatory agent; known to relieve eczema and acne.
+This cooling agent is known for its antibacterial properties and for its ability to soothe eczema and acne prone skin.

 Cane Sugar(Saccharum officinarum)